 I love adding the peppermint cream –it’s the perfect complement.
 If you don’t like peppermint, you can always use plain whipped cream with a little sprinkle of cinnamon & sugar (add it to the hot chocolate, and on top of the whipped cream both), with marshmallows, or plain.
 It’s delicious any way you serve it!

-You can easily double or even triple this recipe if needed…just user a larger pan!
+- You can easily double or even triple this recipe if needed…just user a larger pot!
 When I’m making it for a crowd, I’ll put it in a large stockpot, or a crockpot.
 That’s another reason I love this recipe…it’s simple to either make less or more, depending on the number of people you have.
 If it’s just your family, or a small group, one batch is probably enough.
 I’ve made it for large groups many times, and it has always worked.
+If you prefer a crockpot recipe, no worries, find it HERE!!

 Homemade Hot Chocolate